 The movie gives us a glimpse of Ravenna before Snow White ruined her game but provides nothing new about what we already know – she’s an evil broad preying on unsuspecting kings.
 Instead of trying to make a decent spin-off out of the one memorable character in the franchise, the movie chooses to focus on Eric, using the first half as an overlong backstory for the Huntsman.

 The script doesn’t give him anything interesting to do and litters his path with underwritten ideas.

 Eric turns from a child to an elite soldier, but the audience isn’t given anything to invest in his transformation.
 Affected by what they do but powerless to object, he at least has love to get by.
 Unfortunately, Hemsworth has no chemistry with Chastain.

-You’d think that with all the magic in this movie, there’d be at least something to distract you from its cobbled together plot.
+You’d think that with all the magic in this movie, there’d be at least something to distract you from its cobbled-together plot.
 Unfortunately, Freya and Ravenna are crippled by unimaginative action.
-As you may have guessed by the now, the movie wraps up neatly with another hint for a third installment.
+As you may have guessed by now, the movie wraps up neatly with another hint for a third installment.